Brad Parscale: 2016 Donald Trump presidential campaign

-Through the entire election cycle, Giles-Parscale was paid $94 million by the Trump campaign.
+Through the entire election cycle, Giles-Parscale was paid $94 million by the Trump campaign, much of which was used to pay for advertising and subcontractors.
 In 2016, Parscale was named the campaign's digital director.

-Parscale used social media advertisements with an experiment based strategy of different face expressions, font colors and slogans like "Basket of Deplorables."
-Parscale's specific roles included heading the oversight of the digital advertising, TV advertising, small dollar fundraising, direct mail, political and advertising budget, and was also the RNC liaison working daily with Katie Walsh who was then the Republican National Committee's chief of staff.
-He was also the head of the data science and research, which included polling.
-Parscale claims that after realizing Virginia and Ohio were unable to be swayed, he decided to re-allocate the campaign resources to Michigan and Wisconsin.
-This shift included the decision to send Trump to Michigan and Wisconsin and focus efforts heavily on the two states.
-This decision was instrumental in winning the election as Trump won both the historically democratic states.
+Parscale used social media advertisements with an experiment-based strategy of different face expressions, font colors, and slogans like "Basket of Deplorables."
+Parscale's specific roles included heading the oversight of the digital advertising, television advertising, small dollar fundraising, direct mail, political and advertising budget, and liaising with Katie Walsh, who was then the Republican National Committee's chief of staff.
+He was also the head of data science and research, which included polling.

-Parscale heavily used employees from Facebook, Twitter, Google, and other platforms for the campaign advertisements and embedded them on his staff to navigate the Facebook, Twitter, and Google platforms so that his staff would utilize all capabilities of these platforms.
+Parscale heavily used employees from Facebook, Twitter, Google, and other platforms for the campaign advertisements and embedded them on his staff to navigate the Facebook, Twitter, and Google platforms so that his staff could utilize all capabilities of these platforms.
 He denied having any assistance linked to Russia.
-Parscale did not have data scientists or any digital team during the Republican Primary and did much of the social media advertising from his home.
+Parscale did not have data scientists or any digital team during the Republican primary and did much of the social media advertising from his own home.